 To use the faucet you need to create a wallet, and then provide them with your wallet’s public address.

-We provide a faucet to get AGI for either Ropsten or Kovan networks: https://faucet.singularitynet.io/
+We provide a faucet to get AGIX for either Ropsten or Kovan networks: https://faucet.singularitynet.io/

-You’ll need a github account to authenticate, and there after you can request AGI every 24 hours.
+You’ll need a github account to authenticate, and there after you can request AGIX every 24 hours.

 Follow this video tutorial.

 snet CLI tool is your swiss army knife for working with SingularityNET.
 It lets you publish services, manage your identities, and query what AI services are available to use.
 If you are familar with cloud providers like Amazon or Google, this is our decentralised equivalent of their

 sudo pip3 install snet-cli